MENU

 When to Use

-Epinephrine injection, USP auto-injector, contains epinephrine, a medicine used to treat allergic emergencies (anaphylaxis).
-Anaphylaxis can be life-threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy (immunotherapy) injections, foods, medicines, exercise, or other unknown causes.
+Epinephrine injection contains epinephrine, a medicine used to treat allergic emergencies (anaphylaxis).
+Anaphylaxis can be life-threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise, or other unknown causes.

 Assess the situation.
-If you suspect you’re having a severe allergic reaction or are experiencing signs or symptoms of anaphylaxis, use the epinephrine injection, USP auto-injector, immediately.
+If you suspect you’re having a severe allergic reaction or are experiencing signs or symptoms of anaphylaxis, use epinephrine injection immediately.
 Epinephrine is the only first-line treatment for anaphylaxis.
-After an injection, seek emergency medical attention.
-You may need a second injection if symptoms continue or recur.
+After an injection, seek emergency medical help right away.
+You may need further medical attention.
+You may need to use a second epinephrine injection if symptoms continue or recur.

-Only a healthcare professional should give additional doses of epinephrine should you need more than two for a single anaphylaxis episode.
+Only a healthcare provider should give additional doses of epinephrine if you need more than two injections for a single anaphylaxis episode.

 Please note: symptoms of anaphylaxis can be mild and progress slowly or can appear rapidly with more severe symptoms.